KablamoAU/KBIOSTest-2/README.md

 Ensure you write neat, tidy code that you would consider suitable for a deployable application.

 * Creativity
-We're interested to see what you can do, if you think you can bring a twist to the solution please, lay it on us.
+We're interested to see what you can do, if you think you can bring a twist or flair to the solution, please, lay it on us.